January 19, 1989: Apple introduces the Macintosh SE/30, arguably the greatest of the classic black-and-white compact

 Apple discontinued the SE/30 that year, but it remained a workhorse of a computer.
 You could find it in many offices, research labs and homes throughout the first half of the 1990s.

 The Macintosh SE/30 in TV and movies

-The Mac SE/30 also made several appearances on TV and in the movies, with the most notable being as the first Macintosh to appear in Jerry Seinfeld’s apartment in the early seasons of Seinfeld.
+The Mac SE/30 also made several appearances on TV and in the movies.
+Most notably, it became as the first Mac to appear in Jerry Seinfeld’s apartment in the early seasons of Seinfeld.
 (Later it got replaced with a PowerBook Duo and then a Twentieth Anniversary Macintosh.)

 Do you remember the Macintosh SE/30?
 Leave your comments below.